severb/flowy/docs/introduction.rst

 direction of the arrows is reversed.
 Lets go again over all the steps one by
 one:

-1. The workflow workers start by long polling the SWF web service.
+#.
+The workflow workers start by long polling the SWF web service.
-2. As soon as there is a decision waiting in the decisions task list it will be sent to one (and only one) of the listening workers. *(As we already saw, when an activity is completed and sends back its result, a decision is automatically added in the task list).*
+#.
+As soon as there is a decision waiting in the decisions task list it will be
+   sent to one (and only one) of the listening workers. *(As we already saw, when an activity is completed and sends back its result, a decision is automatically added in the task list).*
-3. Each scheduled decision has two parts: an identity composed by a name and a version and an execution history.
+#.
+Each scheduled decision has two parts: an identity composed by a name and a
+   version and an execution history.
 The execution history contains the entire state of the workflow: the previous activities that have been scheduled, their status and results.
 The worker identifies the corresponding workflow logic using the identity and figures out what other activities can be scheduled if any.
-4. It then sends back the list of new activities that have been scheduled, together with their input data.
+#.
+It then sends back the list of new activities that have been scheduled,
+   together with their input data.
-5. The activities that have been scheduled will appear on the activities task list to be consumed by the activity workers which in turn create more decisions.
+#.
+The activities that have been scheduled will appear on the activities task
+   list to be consumed by the activity workers which in turn create more decisions.
 The cycle repeats itself until a decision chooses to finish the workflow.

+The decision task list has some additional guarantees:

+* No two workers can process decisions for the same workflow at the same time, making each workflow decision sequential.
+* The worker always gets the most recent history of a workflow when a decision is polled.

 Execution Timeout